MySQL Performance Tuning and Optimization Tips

 SELECT … WHERE

 These queries involve evaluating, filtering, and retrieving results.
-You can restructure these by adding a small set of indexes for the related tables.
-The query can be directed at the index to speed up the query.
+You can restructure these by creating indexes for the related tables.
+The query can be directed at the index to speed it up.

 SELECT * FROM MYTABLE WHERE UPPER(COL1)='123'Copy

-The UPPER notation creates a function, which must operate during the SELECT operation.
-This doubles the work the query is doing, and you should avoid it if possible.
+The UPPER notation creates a function that must operate during the SELECT operation.
+This doubles the work the query is doing and puts additional stress on the database server.
+Additionally, the UPPER function prevents the database from utilizing the index on COL1.

-When searching through textual data, wildcards help make a wider search.
-For example, to select all names that start with ch, create an index on the name column and run:
+Wildcards perform a broader search when searching through textual data.
+For example, to select all names that start with ch, create an index on the name column and execute the following statement:

 SELECT * FROM person WHERE name LIKE "ch%"

-The query scans the indexes, making the query cost low:
+The query scans the indexes, lowering the query cost:

 SQL query with wildcard at the end

-However, doing a search for names using the wildcards in the beginning increases the query cost significantly because an indexing scan does not apply to ends of strings:
+However, searching for names using wildcards at the beginning increases the query cost significantly because an indexing scan does not apply to the ends of strings:

 SQL query with wildcard at the beginning

-A wildcard at the beginning of a search does not apply indexing.
-Instead, a full table scan searches through each row individually, increasing the query cost in the process.
+Instead of indexing, wildcards at the beginning perform full table scan searches through each row individually, increasing the query cost in the process.
 In the example query, using a wildcard at the end helps reduce the query cost due to going through fewer table rows.

 Note: Check out our MySQL Commands Cheat Sheet, which features the indexing commands.